 Higgins: "What about other ways could you make a cartridge work when it was misbehaving?
 I've heard about stacking an extra cartridge on top of the one you're playing, to force it down."

 Viturello: "Things like pressing down on the cartridge just helped with the connection because everything was horizontal in the pin-connector.
 Downward pressure pressed the cartridge pins more firmly against the connectors and eliminated some possibility for a missed or imperfect connection."

-So that's pretty gross, right?
-It's unclear what the result is -- whether that's copper patina, mold, or what -- but it appears that some effect occurred.
-See also: this guy's response to the study relating the story of an extreme case of N64 cartridge licking.
+When you read the study, you can see the cartridges at the beginning of the test and after a month, and it's pretty gross.
+It's unclear what the result is—whether that's copper patina, mold, or what—but it appears that some effect occurred.
+See also: This guy's response to the study relating the story of an extreme case of N64 cartridge licking.

 Nintendo Weighs In

 In a brief note on its NES Game Pak Troubleshooting page, Nintendo states:

 Do not blow into your Game Paks or systems.
 The moisture in your breath can corrode and contaminate the pin connectors.

 So, dear readers, all signs point to no: blowing in the cartridge did not help.
 My money is on the blowing thing being a pure placebo, offering the user just another chance at getting a good connection.
 The problems with Nintendo's connector system are well-documented, and most of them are mechanical—they just wore out faster than expected.